 David had done all things right in the eyes of the Lord except for the time when he met one specific woman.
 But who is she in the life of David, what is she famous for, and why now?

-Let us find out how Bathsheba is People Just Like You.
+Let us find out how Bathsheba is People Just Like Us.

 Bathsheba’s Back story